-- We recognize that committing to provide letters may be challenging during this time for many reasons (eg lack of exposure to the applicant or increased demands on faculty members’ time).
+- We recognize that committing to provide letters may be challenging during this time for many reasons.
 Faculty members may consider writing letters of recommendation reflecting resident input and/or departmental support, or collaborating with colleagues for a joint letter.

-- We recommend that all programs conduct virtual-only interviews for this application cycle for both internal and external candidates to ensure equity.
+- Interviews will be held virtually for both internal and external candidates to ensure equity.

 - Application process